A single number for healthcare access — measured, not guessed

 What we saw

-80 million Americans live inside a federally designated Health Professional Shortage Area, and almost none of them know it.
+Many Americans live inside federally designated Health Professional Shortage Areas, and most consumer tools do not show that shortage context at ZIP Code scale.
 The data is public.
 The methodology is published.
 Nobody had bothered to put it on a map at the scale people actually shop for houses.
-Source: HRSA Bureau of Health Workforce, 2024
+Source: HRSA Bureau of Health Workforce shortage area registry

 - Existing tools rank providers or facilities, never the whole system

-- County-level data hides a 30-point gap between adjacent ZIPs
+- County-level data hides a 30-point gap between adjacent ZIP Codes

 - Transportation, insurance, and disability — the barriers that keep providers out of reach — are ignored